-On the one hand, Liechtenstein has implemented this Directive in the Law on Banks and Securities Firms, in particular in Art.
+On the one hand, Liechtenstein has implemented this Regulation in the Law on Banks and Securities Firms, in particular in Art.
 7a Par.
-6 thereof: “Banks and securities firms shall introduce a compensation policy and practices and shall ensure continuously that they are consistent with robust and effective risk management within the spirit of this Article.
-The Government shall regulate the details of the compensation policy and practices in a related ordinance”.
+6 thereof: «Banks and securities firms shall introduce a compensation policy and practices and shall ensure continuously that they are consistent with robust and effective risk management within the spirit of this Article.
+The Government has regulated the details of the compensation policy and practices in a related ordinance».

-On the other hand, the content of Annex 4.4 of the “Ordinance on Banks and Securities Firms” (FL-BankO) has been supplemented accordingly.
-This Ordinance took effect on 1.
-January 2012.
+On the other hand, the related subject matter is defined in detail by Annex 1 and Annex 4.4 in the «Ordinance on Banks and Securities Firms» (BankO).
 The remuneration policy of VP Bank Group corresponds to the size of VP Bank and its business model.
-This encompasses the offering of banking services for private clients and financial intermediaries in the disclosed target markets, in Liechtenstein and in the other locations as well as services for investment funds.
+This encompasses the offering of banking services for private clients and financial intermediaries in the disclosed target markets, in Liechtenstein and at the other locations as well as services for investment funds.

 Principles of remuneration

 Compensation plays a central role in the recruitment and retention of employees.
-It also has an influence on the future success of the company.
-VP Bank professes to pursue fair, performance- oriented and balanced practices in terms of compensation, one which is in keeping with the longterm interests of shareholders, employees and clients alike.
+VP Bank subscribes to fair, performance-oriented and balanced practices in terms of compensation, which are in keeping with the long-term interests of shareholders, employees and clients alike.

 The long-standing remuneration practices of VP Bank correspond to the business model of VP Bank as an asset manager and private bank.
 The principles applied are laid down in the Remuneration Policy:

-- Performance orientation and performance differentiation are substantive components of the remuneration policy and ensure the interlinking of variable compensation with the achievement of the strategic goals of the company.
+A focus on performance and performance differentiation are substantive components of the compensation policy and ensure the interlinking of variable compensation with the achievement of the strategic goals of the company.

-- The remuneration policy is compatible with and helps promote robust and effective risk management.
-It makes sure that remuneration-based conflicts of interests of the functions or persons involved are avoided.
-The assumption of excessive risks by employees to increase remuneration should be optimally prevented by appropriate incentives.
+The compensation policy is compatible with and helps foster robust and effective risk management.
+It makes sure that remuneration-based conflicts of interests of the functions or individuals involved are avoided.
+The assumption of excessive risks by employees to increase remuneration in the short term should be best prevented by setting appropriate incentives.

-- The remuneration policy renders possible a fair and attractive remuneration which is in line with the market in order to attract qualified and talented employees and to enhance their commitment to VP Bank Group.
+The compensation policy renders possible a fair and attractive remuneration in line with the market in order to attract, motivate and tie qualified and talented employees to VP Bank Group.
 Conformity with market conditions is reviewed regularly.

-- The remuneration system is not based on a purely formula-based approach and therefore possesses sufficient flexibility to take account of the business performance of VP Bank Group or its subsidiary companies.
+The remuneration system is not founded on a purely formula-based approach and therefore possesses sufficient flexibility to take account of the business performance of VP Bank Group or its subsidiary companies.

-- Remuneration practices follow the principle of equal treatment.
-The level of fixed remuneration varies according to function.
+Remuneration practices follow the principle of equal treatment.
+The level of fixed salary varies according to the function.
 The level of variable remuneration reflects Group performance, the performance of the segment or team and/or individual performance.

-The total remuneration of the employees of VP Bank Group comprises a fixed remuneration, an additional variable salary, equity-share participation models as well as additional perquisites (“fringe benefits”).
-In laying down the structure of remuneration, an appropriate relationship between the fixed components and variable remuneration as well as a function-specific compensation is taken into consideration.
-In particular, identified employees which include the Group Executive Management members, receive a maximum variable remuneration component which observes the legal relationship to the annual salary (maximum of 1:2).
+The total remuneration of the employees of VP Bank Group comprises a fixed remuneration, an additional variable salary, equity-share participation models as well as additional perquisites («fringe benefits»).
+In laying down the structure of remuneration, an appropriate relationship between the fixed components and variable remuneration as well as a function-specific compensation is taken into account.
+In particular, identified employees, which includes the Group Executive Management, receive a maximum variable remuneration which complies with the legal relationship to the annual salary (maximum of 1:2).

-The annual salary laid down in the individual employment contract and payable in cash in monthly instalments forms the basis of remuneration.
-The level thereof varies in accordance with the function exercised and the demands and responsibilities deriving therefrom which are assessed based on objective criteria.
+The annual salary set out in the individual employment contract and payable in cash in monthly instalments forms the basis of remuneration.
+The level thereof varies in accordance with the function exercised and the demands and responsibilities associated therewith which are assessed based on objective criteria.
 This enables internal comparability as well as the equal treatment in remuneration matters and also permits the comparison with market data.
-VP Bank considers the fixed remuneration as compensation for the employee’s activities performed in an orderly manner.
-The fixed salary is reviewed annually for on-going appropriateness within the scope of the salary and wage round negotiations and, where necessary, amended.
+VP Bank considers the fixed salary to be compensation for the employee’s activities performed in an orderly manner.
+The fixed salary is reviewed annually for on-going appropriateness within the scope of the salary and wage round negotiations and, where necessary, adjusted.